IQSS/ondemand-loop/docs/guide/content/user_guide/finding_data.md

 !!! note

-    For **Dataverse** datasets, OnDemand Loop allows the user to select the desired dataset version, including the current `draft` if an
+    For **Dataverse** datasets, OnDemand Loop allows the user to select the desired dataset version, including the current `draft`.
-    API key has been previously configured for that **Dataverse** installation.
+    A repository API token is required to access and display draft versions.

 !!! note